-Dry stonewalls that separate lots or uphold flat terrain on slopes are a wonderful opportunity to display a variety of plants while not wasting any space.
+Dry stone walls that separate lots or uphold flat terrain on slopes are a wonderful chance to display a variety of flowers while not wasting any space.

 It’s better to think it through before even building the wall, so that adding plants later on is safe and easy.
 On dry stone walls (stones without any mortar), plants often colonize spaces on their own.
-When cement is used to fasten the stones, you need to provide pockets of soil for the later planting, or else your only option will be to plant along the base of the wall.
+When cement is used to fasten the stones, you need to provide pockets of soil for planting later on.
+If you don’t, instead of a plant-covered wall, your only option will be to plant along the base of the wall.

 Select which style